Sunny6889/tron-docker-main/logs_monitor/README.md

 ## Environment Prerequisites

-- Docker and Docker Compose
+**Docker and Docker Compose**

-   For Docker and Docker Compose installation refer [prerequisites](../README.md#prerequisites).
+- For installation refer [prerequisites](../README.md#prerequisites).
 Then check the Docker resource settings to ensure it has at least 16GB of memory per java-tron service.

-- Helm and Kubernetes (Optional)
+**Helm and Kubernetes (Optional)**
-   If you need to deploy Loki cluster mode, you need to install Helm 3 or above and set up Kubernetes (must have at least 3 nodes) on the host machines.
+- If you need to deploy Loki cluster mode, you need to install Helm 3 or above and set up Kubernetes (must have at least 3 nodes) on the host machines.
    Refer to the [official documentation](https://helm.sh/docs/intro/install/) for latest Helm installation and the [official documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for Kubernetes installation.

-- Hardware Requirement
+**Hardware Requirement**

-   The hardware requirements for deploying the logging system depend on your deployment strategy.
+- The hardware requirements for deploying the logging system depend on your deployment strategy.
 Among all services, java-tron nodes consume the most system resources and therefore determine the baseline hardware requirements.

-   For a quick setup with all services (java-tron, Promtail, Loki, and Grafana) running on a single machine:
+- For a quick setup with all services (java-tron, Promtail, Loki, and Grafana) running on a single machine:
    - Follow the [minimum hardware requirements](../single_node/README.md#hardware-requirements) specified for java-tron nodes
    - This configuration is sufficient as java-tron's resource demands exceed those of the logging components
    - If running multiple java-tron nodes, scale the resources proportionally

-   For a production-grade setup with services distributed across different machines:
+- For a production-grade setup with services distributed across different machines:
    - Calculate the total hardware requirements by summing up the individual requirements for each component
    - Refer to the specific hardware requirements detailed in each service's setup section